Unified Interface and Endpoints

 RequestStream

-RequestStream<Req, C> is the server-side abstraction for receiving typed requests.
-Each stream wraps a NetNotifiedQueue that the transport pushes incoming packets into.
-When you call recv() or recv_with_transport(), it awaits the next RequestEnvelope<Req> from the queue and returns the deserialized request paired with a ReplyPromise.
+RequestStream<Req, Resp> is the server-side abstraction for receiving typed requests.
+In the unified interface, each local-mode InterfaceMethod wraps one.
+The stream contains a NetNotifiedQueue that the transport pushes incoming packets into, plus a bound reference to the transport.
+When you call recv(), it awaits the next RequestEnvelope<Req> from the queue and returns the deserialized request paired with a ReplyPromise.

 The RequestEnvelope bundles the request payload with a reply_to endpoint, the address where the client is listening for the response: